New management team at Lemken

-The family-owned Lemken company in Germany is reorganizing its management structure into a three-member managment team.
+The family-owned Lemken company in Germany is reorganizing its management structure into a three-member management team.
 Thus, the company aims to safeguard and reinforce its expertise for future challenges and for the generation to come.

 Lemken has traditionally had a lean structure with a managing director and division managers for development, production, sales and finance.
 This reorganization step is intended to respond to the dynamic development of the industry, global challenges and marked opportunities, as well as being prepared for the next generation.